YangVincent/SmartContractTester/README.md

 Moreover, since the `debug` flag is set in `run.py`, changing any python file will automatically update the app while running.

 ## Collaboration
 We split up the responsibilities into different sections.
+Everyone did some work on everything.

 Doug:
 * Wrote related work, abstract, conclusion, analysis methods, and mutations & static analysis